Dragonlord1005/personal-sphinx-test/docs/progress.rst

 Todo:
 ^^^^^

-#.
-Figure out if I should actually use it
-#.
-Figure out how I would properly implement it
+..
+Note:: Currently nothing int the todo list

 In Progress
 ^^^^^^^^^^^
 #.
 Figure out the clinks
+#.
+Figure out how I would properly implement it